-Following the closing of laboratory operations and two reductions in force, the Company sold laboratory equipment and office furniture and fixtures with a book value of \$1,534,000, resulting in cumulative gain of \$55,000.
-During the three months ended June 30, 2013, the Company committed to a plan to sell additional laboratory equipment and office furniture and fixtures.
-These assets, which have a fair value of \$413,000, are classified as held for sale on the Company's balance sheet as of June 30, 2013.
+Following the closing of laboratory operations and two reductions in force, the Company sold during the fourth quarter of 2012 laboratory equipment and office furniture and fixtures with a book value of \$1,534,000, resulting in cumulative gain of \$55,000.
+During the nine months ended September 30, 2013, the Company committed to a plan to sell additional laboratory equipment and office furniture and fixtures and, pursuant to such plan, the Company sold, during the three months ended September 30, 2013, a portion of these assets with a carrying value of \$100,000.
+The remainder of these assets, which have a fair value of \$317,000, are classified as held for sale on the Company's balance sheet as of September 30, 2013.
 See the Fair Value Measurement accounting policy discussion in Note 2.